New sections starting in Fall 2023! Join us from the beginning and go back in time!

 Students will learn reading strategies, how to analyze, who they are as readers, and how to communicate about literature and life!
-They will begin to develop their own criteria for evaluating the books they read, and they will begin to understand the type of readers they are.
-To do this, each student takes a turn in talking about the book and the teacher will probe a bit to get each learner to do a little deeper thinking.
-Because it’s a discussion class, we encourage students to leave their cameras on, to use the chatbox to expand the discussion and to think about what they want to say before class begins.
+They will begin to develop their own criteria for evaluating the books they read and begin to understand the type of readers they are.
+To do this, each student takes a turn in talking about the book, and the teacher will probe a bit to get each learner to do a little deeper thinking.
+Because it’s a discussion class, we encourage students to leave their cameras on, to use the chatbox to expand the discussion, and to think about what they want to say before class begins.
 This isn’t your average book club!
-Feel free to join us for all the books, or just the ones you want.
-Pop in and out of the class as you wish, or transfer to different sections if you schedule changes.
-Sometimes students don’t quite finish the book, but they are still welcome to attend–they can tell me they would like to pass on the discussion and just want to listen; however, we also ask questions that are applicable to reading in general, and these topics can be discussed whether they read the book or not.
+Feel free to join us for all the books or just the ones you want.
+Pop in and out of the class as you wish, or transfer to different sections if your schedule changes.
+Sometimes students don’t quite finish the book, but they are still welcome to attend–they can pass on the discussion and listen; however, we also ask questions that apply to reading in general, and these topics can be discussed whether they read the book or not.
 This class will be ongoing until we finish!
 Students will earn a badge for each book they complete.
 Examples of in-class activities are below.
 Students will:

-1. discuss literature with the instructor and other students in a large group.
+1. discuss literature in a large group with the instructor and other students.

 2. discuss how American literature has changed over the past 100 years.